Skip to main content

 The star rating shows the energy efficiency of an appliance.

-The more stars an appliance has, the less energy it uses - and the more money the customer will save on electricity.
+The more stars an appliance has, the less energy it uses.

-The energy efficiency of a product is calculated by comparing the amount of output the appliance delivers with the amount of energy it consumes to deliver this output.
-For example, for air conditioners, a model’s cooling efficiency is based on the amount of cooling it provides (output) per unit of energy it consumes (input) when tested under standard conditions.
+The energy efficiency of a model is calculated by comparing the amount of output the appliance delivers with the amount of energy it consumes to deliver the output.

 tip